top of page

 Location

-1. Masada is found at the southern end of the Dead Sea, about 40 miles (64 km.) southeast of Jerusalem.
+1. Masada is located at the Dead Sea's southern end, about 40 miles (64 km.) southeast of Jerusalem.

-2. It's a natural flat mountain that rises up from the valley floor some 1,000 ft.
+2. It's a natural flat mountain that rises from the valley floor some 1,000 ft.
 (305 m.).
-It's like a huge column with sheer cliffs on every side that makes it virtually unreachable.
+It's like a huge column with sheer cliffs on every side, making it virtually unreachable.

-3. Ancient Gomorrah lies at the base of Masada and ancient Sodom is south of Masada about 14 miles (23 km.).
+3. Many believe ancient Gomorrah lies at the base of Masada, and ancient Sodom is about 14 miles (23 km) south of Masada.

 4. The base of Masada is in a desert region, about 1,000 ft.
 (305 m.) below sea level.